outdreamer/build-a-cure-1/docs/tasks/to_do.md

   - add recurrent nn example code that can be copied & plugged in without modification

 # Diagrams

+- make diagram of potential matrix to display the concept
+    - map parameter sets to potential matrix shapes

+- make diagram for dimension links higher than 3d that are depictable in the same network space
+  - should show variables that impact other variables, the change rates of these relationships
+  - overall impact should be calculatable from these relationships
+  - should show similar movements for correlated variables
+  - should show skippable/derivable variables (variables that can be resolved later than they normally are)
+  - should show meta forces for overall trends in change rules (direction of combined variable forces)
+  - should show limits of measurability & threshold metrics

 - make diagram for variable accretion patterns
 - finish diagrams for specific concepts, core functions, concept operations, ethical shapes